 Hand on heart, I cannot see this going anywhere.
 I've no reason to believe the CSO has changed direction on this issue.

 If the PMB is successful, I'll be the first to get the bunting out, but I think it's wise for researchers to expect nothing from this action.

 The Council of Irish Genealogical Organisations launched an online petition calling on the Irish Government to release the 1926 Census.
 It asks for the papers to be released in 1922, the 100th anniversary of the foundation of the nation, to allow for conservation and cataloguing to take place before they are digitised in preparation for online release.

 The petition is addressed to Taoiseach Leo Varadkar TD, and Heritage Minister Josepha Madigan TD and asks them to renew the commitment of the previous government to the early release of the original 1926 Census returns.

 You can read and sign the petition here.
 It doesn't matter where you live, or what your nationality is... if you want to see Ireland's 1926 census released by 1922, please sign.
 Only your name and email address is required.

 As in all the earlier censuses, the 1926 census of Ireland required that name and surname, relationship to head of household, marital status, language, age, religion and profession, be provided for each member of a household.

 However, this census also collected the following:

 Obviously, questions like these help provide us with fabulous detail about our ancestors and may well help many Irish genealogists break down brickwalls or solve family mysteries.

-This page will be updated as the 1926 census progresses to release.
+This page will be updated as Ireland's 1926 census progresses to release.